 April Ayers Lawson

-April Ayers Lawson is the author of Virgin And Other Stories, which was named a Best Book Of The Year by The Irish Times and Vice, and a Best Foreign Book Of The Year by Spain’s Qué Leer Magazine.
-Virgin And Other Stories has been (or will be) translated into German, Spanish, Norwegian, and Italian.
-She has received The Plimpton Prize For Fiction, as well as a writing fellowship from The Corporation of Yaddo.
-Her fiction has appeared in Paris Review, Granta, Die Welt, ZYZZYVA, and Oxford American, among others, has been cited as notable in Best American Short Stories, featured by Huffington Post, and anthologized in The Unprofessionals: New American Writing from The Paris Review.
-Her nonfiction has appeared in Der Spiegel, Granta, Vice, and Neue Zürcher Zeitung Magazine, and been named a Most Popular Read Of The Year by Granta.
-She has taught in the creative writing programs at Emory University and University Of North Carolina, Chapel Hill, and now teaches at Clemson University.
+April Ayers Lawson is the author of Virgin and Other Stories, which was named a Best Book of the Year by The Irish Times and Vice, and a Best Foreign Book of the Year by Spain’s Qué Leer Magazine.
+Virgin and Other Stories has been (or will be) translated into German, Spanish, Norwegian, and Italian.
+She has received The Plimpton Prize for Fiction, as well as a writing fellowship from The Corporation of Yaddo.
+Her fiction has appeared in The Paris Review, Granta, Die Welt, ZYZZYVA, and Oxford American, among others, has been cited as notable in Best American Short Stories, featured by Huffington Post, and anthologized in The Unprofessionals: New American Writing from The Paris Review.
+Her nonfiction has appeared in Der Spiegel, Granta, Vice, and Neue Zürcher Zeitung Magazine, and been named a Most Popular Read of the Year by Granta.
+She has taught in the creative writing programs at Emory University and the University Of North Carolina, Chapel Hill, and now teaches at Clemson University.

 Mentor.
 Workshops and classes in fiction.